Seventh-tier Buxton to host Morecambe

 Leyton Orient v Tranmere Rovers

-Northampton Town/Cambridge United/Bradford City/Exeter City
+Northampton Town/Cambridge United v Bradford City/Exeter City

 Doncaster Rovers v Mansfield Town